boostersinabox/boostersinabox.github.io/_posts/2018-07-05-how_do_you_explain_full_stack_develolper.markdown

 This is the part the user does not see.
 It is the logical back-end and core computational logic of a website.
 The components and features that are created in the backend are indirectly accessed by a user through the front-end.

 Developer must understand the following:

-*  A Programming language(s).
-Which is defined as a language that is used to specifies a set of instructions for the computer to execute.
+*  **Programming Language(s)** -  Which is defined as a language that is used to specifies a set of instructions for the computer to execute.
 Most developers may be proficient in one or two.
     *  Ruby
     *  Python
     *  Java
     *  C++
     *  Rust
     *  Elixir
-*  Database development to store data collected and used.
+*  **Database Development** - to store data collected and used.
     *  SQL
     *  DBAS
     *  FoxPro
     *  MongoDB
     *  ORM (Object Relational Mapping)
-*  Scripting languages & frameworks to achieve a highly interactive website.
+*  **Scripting Languages &  Frameworks** - to achieve a highly interactive website.
     *  PHP – (PHP: Hypertext Preprocessor) is a server-side interpreted scripting language.
 It was designed for creating dynamic web pages and web pages that effectively work with databases.
     *  JavaScript Frameworks -  A framework is a collection of JavaScript tools that define the entire application design.
 It also guides through predefined templates.
         *  AngularJs